juev/awesome-stars/README.md

 - [ipfs/ipfs-desktop](https://github.com/ipfs/ipfs-desktop) - An unobtrusive and user-friendly desktop application for IPFS on Windows, Mac and Linux.
 - [breser/git2consul](https://github.com/breser/git2consul) - Mirrors the contents of a git repository into Consul KVs.
 - [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats) - :zap: Dynamically generated stats for your github readmes
-- [hashicorp/waypoint](https://github.com/hashicorp/waypoint) - A tool to build, deploy, and release any application on any platform.
 - [edent/SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
 Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
 - [vasanthv/talk](https://github.com/vasanthv/talk) - Group video call for the web.
 No signups.
 No downloads.
 - [200ok-ch/organice](https://github.com/200ok-ch/organice) - An implementation of Org mode without the dependency of Emacs - built for mobile and desktop browsers